PLM KPIs: What Metrics to Track to Measure the Success of a PLM Project

 Share this article

-A PLM (Product Lifecycle Management) project represents a major strategic investment for industrial companies.
-Centralization of product data, improvement of collaboration, acceleration of time-to-market... the promises are numerous.
+A PLM (Product Lifecycle Management) project is a major strategic investment for industrial manufacturers.
+Centralized product data, improved collaboration, faster time-to-market — the promises are significant.

-But without clearly defined KPIs, it becomes very difficult to manage performance, demonstrate the value of the project or identify areas for improvement.
+But without clearly defined PLM KPIs, it becomes very difficult to track performance, demonstrate project value, or identify areas for improvement.

 Why measure the performance of a PLM project?